opendal/lib.rs

 92//!

 93//!
-Every Operator API follows the same pattern, take `read` as an example:
+Every Operator API follows a consistent pattern.
+For example, consider the `read` operation:

 94//!